lamsorsen/docker-website-skeleton/README.md

 increment the first number and zero out the other two (so 1.1.0 would become 2.0.0).

 ## Getting a Domain Name
+You don't want to have to reach your website at an IP all the time.
+Here's how you can get a domain name and attach it to your droplet.
 TODO